-We’ll continue to see an increase in direct-to-consumer alcohol sales, especially given 2020’s pandemic.
+We’ll continue to see an increase in direct-to-consumer alcohol sales.
+In fact, the U.S. alcohol eCommerce market already witnessed a growth of over 80% in 2020.
 Plus, states are likely to lessen selling restrictions.
 The industry is still heavily regulated and can still be made more business-friendly in numerous sectors.

 Get an App to Sell Alcohol

 There are plenty of third-party apps that shoppers can use to buy alcohol online.
 Uber Eats, Postmates, Seamless, and a whole lot more will drop off local alcohol orders at your door.

 The same goes for eCommerce shipped orders.
 Many wineries, breweries, and distilleries sell their products on third-party websites.
 While it’s good to pursue multiple sales channels, building a proprietary app to sell alcohol is even better.